stolk/ThreadTracer/README.md

 	draw_info();
 }

-//When you are done profiling, typically at program end, or earlier, you can generate the profile report.
+// When you are done profiling, typically at program end, or earlier, you can generate the profile report.

 tt_report( "threadtracer.json" );
 ```